Install Tableau Server with External File Store

 After you have created the Tableau Server administrator account, continue your deployment by working through the configuration steps described in the Post Installation Tasks topics.

 Tableau Server Administrators can install and configure Tableau Server and External File Store.
-In addition, you must have permissions and access to configure the network attached storage to use with Tableau Server.
+In addition, you must have permissions and access to configure the network share to use with Tableau Server.